Interstitial Cystitis Workup

 Typically, the glomerulations are present in at least 3 quadrants of the bladder, sparing the trigone.
 These glomerulations may appear in a checkerboard-like or lattice-like configuration or may appear as splotchy areas over a section of the bladder.
 Glomerulations noted only along the posterior wall suggest trauma from the cystoscope sheath and not necessarily any pathologic process, such as interstitial cystitis.

 Relief of urinary frequency, urgency, and pain has been reported, at least temporarily, in as many as 60% of patients following bladder overdistention.
-Initially, however, many patients find that their symptoms are transiently exacerbated following this procedure.
+Some studies have additionally shown that this relief is durable for periods up to and exceeding 1 month.
+[56] However, many patients find that their symptoms are transiently exacerbated immediately following this procedure.

 Bladder Biopsy

-Although some centers advocate limiting the use of cystoscopy and biopsy in the evaluation and workup of patients thought to have interstitial cystitis, the authors believe that these are necessary to help exclude other disorders.
-Biopsies are performed primarily to help rule out other varieties of cystitis or malignant or premalignant (eg, carcinoma in situ [CIS]) lesions.
-They are also performed to evaluate for detrusor mastocytosis.
-In the authors' opinion, postoperative catheter drainage should be instituted in patients who undergo deep biopsies to reduce the chance of perforation, extravasation, or both.
+Some centers advocate limiting the use of cystoscopy and biopsy in the evaluation and workup of patients thought to have interstitial cystitis; however, such a biopsy may be helpful to help exclude other disorders.
+Biopsies are performed primarily to help rule out other varieties of cystitis or malignant or premalignant (eg, carcinoma in situ) lesions.
+They are also performed to evaluate for detrusor mastocytosis, which some authors have used in directing therapy (see discussion below).
+Postoperative catheter drainage should be instituted in patients who undergo deep biopsies to reduce the chance of perforation, extravasation, or both.

 No pathognomonic histologic findings exist for interstitial cystitis, although some authors have found increased numbers of mast cells in the detrusor muscle or submucosa in affected individuals.
 The finding of mast cells may suggest a potential role for antihistamine compounds in the treatment of the condition.
 However, this finding neither confirms nor excludes the diagnosis.